GMATHUR90/Github_jira_integration/issues_and_solutions/issues.md

-1. Issue: Permission Denied Error
+1. Issue: Permission Denied Error:-

 Details: When integrating GitHub with Jenkins and Jira, an error occurs when attempting to create an issue in Jira.
 The error message returned is: